steverafferty/leadconduit-integrations/index.md

 - the data provided was rejected by the other system for some reason (e.g., the phone number being validated was found to be disconnected)
 - no data could be found for the data provided (e.g., a lookup based on `email` found no data)

-One rule of thumb is that transactions that "failed" can't be "fixed", that they would not have a different outcome if they were retried.
+One rule of thumb is that transactions that "failed" can't be "fixed"--i.e., that they would not have a different outcome if they were retried.

 ### Error